 - Reefer breakdown pays for losses that occur when refrigeration equipment breaks down.

-Hundreds of insurance companies offer cargo truck insurance.
+Hundreds of insurance companies offer truck cargo insurance.
 It can be confusing trying to find the best ones for you.
-We have done the research and here are our recommendations of the best cargo truck insurance companies for your consideration:
+We have done the research and here are our recommendations for the best truck cargo insurance companies for your consideration:

 - Simply Business: Best for comparing quotes from multiple providers